se-buw/abt/README.md

 1. Navigate to the ros2_ws in the terminal (ros2 workspace : cd ros2_ws)
 2. execute the command <colcon build> or for particular packages use command colcon build --packages-select <name-of-pkg>
 3. execute the command <source install/setup.bash>
+4. If the executable is for a turtlesim node run command : ros2 run turtlesim turtlesim_node
-4. Run the desired file by executing the command : ros2 run <package name> <access name>
+5. Run the desired file by executing the command : ros2 run <package name> <access name>
    Access name is the same as the file name without the extension (e.g. .py for python)